 These units are factory set to run at the middle of the heating rise range as shown on the unit rating plate.
-If higher or lower rise is desired, reposition the jumper plug marked HEAT - A, B, C, D (see Figure 54).
+If higher or lower rise is desired, reposition the jumper plug marked HEAT - A, B, C, C (see Figure 66).
+See Table 12 for allowable heating speeds.
 To determine what CFM the motor is delivering at any time, count the number of times the amber LED on the control board flashes.
-Each flash signifies 100 CFM; count the flashes and multiply by 100 to determine the actual CFM delivered (for example: 10 flashes x 100= 1000.
+Each flash signifies 100 CFM; count the flashes and multiply by 100 to determine the actual CFM delivered (for example: 10 flashes x 100= 1000 CFM).